Solar powered schools

 - Meridian School, Madhapur.

-The handling of Solar powered Schools is divided into major aspects which can be dealt with separately.
+The administration of Solar powered Schools is divided into major areas which can be dealt with separately.
 This is done by developing a Memorandum of Understanding between all project partners wherein their main responsibilities are defined.

 Different spheres of work are: